ncatlab/nlab-content/pages/3114.md

 where most of the above results were proven.
 Some others can be found in

-* Rathjen and Lubarsky, "Choice principles in constructive and classical set theories".
+* [[Michael Rathjen]] and Lubarsky, "Choice principles in constructive and classical set theories".

 category: foundational axiom